JasmeetDani/TreeMap/README.md

 Max number of columns that can be specified is Column Count - 1.

-"Occupanncy" column is hardcoded as the column to be used for size and color.
+"Occupancy" column is hardcoded as the column to be used for size and color.

 Any other numeric columns can be used instead.